WeblateOrg/weblate/docs/admin/upgrade.rst

 Upgrade from 4.8 to 4.9
 ~~~~~~~~~~~~~~~~~~~~~~~

-Please follow :ref:`generic-upgrade-instructions` in order to perform update.
+Please follow :ref:`generic-upgrade-instructions` to upgrade.

-* There is a change in storing metrics, the upgrade can take long time on larger sites.
+* There is a change in storing metrics, the upgrade can take a while on larger sites.

 .. seealso:: :ref:`generic-upgrade-instructions`